.

 PERSONAL COMMUNICATIONS

 Free Wi-Fi is available at the accommodations.
-Cell service is also available, but you will have to check with your carrier to set up international calling in advance.
+Cell service is also available, but you must check with your carrier to set up international calling in advance.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.